vyu821/mission-to-mars/README.md

 - Software: Jupyter Notebook 6.0.3, Python 3.7.7, Visual Studio Code 1.47.2, MongoDB 4.4.1

 ## Challenge Summary
-We have sucessfully automated the scraping process of the Mars data. (scraping.py)
+We have sucessfully automated the scraping process of the Mars data. (/scraping.py) We then stored the data onto a Mongo database and used Flask to display the data.